 Lithium-Ion battery advantages

-- Can be installed in any orientation and any location
+- It can be installed in any orientation and any location

 - High energy density